funpopgen/CaVEMaN/index.md

          "CaVEMaN --bed expression.bed --vcf genotype.vcf.gz --genes 50 \
          --job-number \$LSB_JOBINDEX --out results\$LSB_JOBINDEX"

-In addition, the \*--\*perm option allows you to set the number of bootstrap samples used in the analysis.
+In addition, the `--perm` option allows you to set the number of bootstrap samples used in the analysis.

 This command will produce 200 results files, results1-results200.
 To concatenate them together run: